Sweeping Senate vote sends Trump $8.3B bill to fight virus

 Thursday’s sweeping 96-1 vote sends the bill to the White House for President Donald Trump’s signature.
 Sen. Rand Paul, R-Ky., cast the sole “no” vote.
 The House passed the bill Wednesday by a 415-2 vote.

 The plan would more than triple the $2.5 billion amount outlined by the White House 10 days ago.
 The Trump proposal was immediately discarded by members of Congress from both parties.
-Instead, they negotiated the increased figure in a burst of bipartisan cooperation that’s increasingly rare in Washington.
+Instead, the bipartisan leadership of the House and Senate Appropriations committees negotiated the increased figure and other provisions of the legislation in a burst of bipartisan cooperation that’s common on the panel but increasingly rare elsewhere in Washington.

 “In situations like this, I believe no expense should be spared to protect the American people, and in crafting this package none was,” said Appropriations Committee Chairman Richard Shelby, R-Ala.
 “It’s an aggressive plan, a vigorous plan that has received an overwhelming positive reaction.”